Quotes Icon

 Password Management

-A master password is a single password that acts as a gateway to multiple accounts and platforms.
+A master password is a single password that unlocks access to multiple accounts and applications.
 The term "master password" is typically used in the context of password managers.

 For example, TeamPassword stores your credentials and then logs you into your accounts using one of our browser extensions (Chrome, Firefox, Safari)—similar to saving passwords in Chrome and other browsers.

-Once you're logged into TeamPassword using your master password, the password manager does the rest.
+Once you are logged into TeamPassword using your master password, the password manager does the rest.
 You never have to remember your credentials.

 The simplest way to create a strong password is to use a password generator.
 Use 16+ random upper and lowercase letters, numbers, and special characters, and never reuse the password elsewhere.

-However, consider creating a passphrase if you need to remember the password.
+However, you need to memorize your master password.
+For this purpose, create a passphrase.
 Use a sequence of words that creates a funny and memorable image, or use words related to the application it'll be used for.

 Good passphrase: